Nocturnal enuresis: Sociopathy

 Bedwetting does not indicate a greater possibility of being a sociopath, as long as caregivers do not cause trauma by shaming or punishing a bedwetting child.
 Bedwetting was part of the Macdonald triad, a set of three behavioral characteristics described by John Macdonald in 1963.
 The other two characteristics were firestarting and animal abuse.
 Macdonald suggested that there was an association between a person displaying all three characteristics, then later displaying sociopathic criminal behavior.

-Up to 60% of multiple-murderers, according to some estimates, wet their beds post-adolescence.
+Up to 60% of multiple murderers, according to some estimates, wet their beds post-adolescence.

-Enuresis is an "unconscious, involuntary [..] act".
+Enuresis is an "unconscious, involuntary [...] act".

 Bedwetting can be connected to past emotions and identity.
 Children under substantial stress, particularly in their home environment, frequently engage in bedwetting, in order to alleviate the stress produced by their surroundings.
 Trauma can also trigger a return to bedwetting (secondary enuresis) in both children and adults.

 It is not bedwetting that increases the chance of criminal behavior, but the associated trauma.
-For example, parental cruelty can result in "homicidal proneness".
+Parental cruelty can result in "homicidal proneness".

 Causes

-The aetiology of NE is not fully understood, although there are three common causes: excessive urine volume, poor sleep arousal, and bladder contractions.
+The etiology of NE is not fully understood, although there are three common causes: excessive urine volume, poor sleep arousal, and bladder contractions.
 Differentiation of cause is mainly based on patient history and fluid charts completed by the parent or carer to inform management options.

 Bedwetting has a strong genetic component.
 Children whose parents were not enuretic have only a 15% incidence of bedwetting.
 When one or both parents were bedwetters, the rates jump to 44% and 77% respectively.

 These first two factors (aetiology and genetic component) are the most common in bedwetting, but current medical technology offers no easy testing for either cause.
 There is no test to prove that bedwetting is only a developmental delay, and genetic testing offers little or no benefit.
 As a result, other conditions should be ruled out.
 The following causes are less common, but are easier to prove and more clearly treated:

-In some bed-wetting children there is no increase in ADH (antidiuretic hormone) production, while other children may produce an increased amount of ADH but their response is insufficient.
+In some bedwetting children there is no increase in ADH (antidiuretic hormone) production, while other children may produce an increased amount of ADH but their response is insufficient.